IELTS Speaking

 There cannot be left out: There is a pan of soup and there are some bowls in the kitchen. (not There is a pan of soup and are some bowls in the kitchen.)

-To really help the environment we need to change the way we think or behave. (incorrect)
+really help the environment we need to change the way we think or

 To really help the environment we need to change the way we think and behave. (correct)